-Cracked foundation walls can be permanently repaired and stabilized with carbon fiber Kevlar to restore stability of the structure.
-By using carbon-fiber Kevlar gridstraps in combination with specifically designed epoxy, foundation repair can be performed effectively and efficiently with minimal obtrusion or obstruction.
+Cracked foundation walls can be permanently repaired and stabilized with carbon fiber to restore stability of the structure.
+By using carbon fiber gridstraps in combination with specifically designed epoxy, foundation repair can be performed effectively and efficiently with minimal obtrusion or obstruction.

 The repaired basement wall can then be painted thereby creating an almost invisible repair, increasing the resale value of your home.

-Using carbon-fiber kevlar gridstraps for foundation crack repair in combination with specifically designed epoxies, foundations can now be repaired and arrested with little to no obtrusiveness and are usually installed in one day.
+Using carbon fiber straps for foundation crack repair in combination with specifically designed epoxies, foundations can now be repaired and arrested with little to no obtrusiveness and are usually installed in one day.